What is Primary Category (GBP)?

 - BrightLocal: GBP Category Guide

-GBP categories are the primary and secondary business classifications you assign in Google Business Profile that tell Google what services you offer and which searches your listing should appear for.
+GBP categories are the primary and secondary business classifications you assign in Google Business Profile that tell Google what services you offer and.